 I am interested in the competitive dynamics between ecosystems co-dominated by both herbaceous and tree species and how these systems will respond to future changes.
-Particularly, I am curious about the mechanisms behind the wide-spread phenomenon of woody plant expansion and how that influences ecosystem function and biogeochemical cycling.
+Particularly, I am curious about the mechanisms behind recent woody plant expansion and how that influences ecosystem function and biogeochemical cycling.
 I am currently exploring these dynamics across the Northern Great Plains of North America

 Recent Trends in Vegetative Greening

 I am curious about the global changes in vegetative productivity, particularly with respect to grassland ecosystems.
 My particular focus surrounds what is driving these changes and how these changes in vegetative productivity influence ecosystem biogeochemistry and function.